pyscript/docs/docs/user-guide/faq.md

 We were not super proud of users trusting that channel coming back with suddenly broken projects so we now [release only official versions](https://github.com/pyscript/pyscript/releases) everyone can pin-point in time.

-We are also developing behind the scene through *npm* to be able to test in the wild breaking changes and what's not and it's no secret that *CDNs* could also deliver our "*canary*" or "*development*" channel so that we're better off telling you exactly which links one should use to have the latest, whenever latest lands on the *CDN* which is usually within 24 hours from the last *npm* version change.
+We are also developing behind the scene through *npm* to be able to test in the wild breaking changes and whatnot and it's no secret that *CDNs* could also deliver our "*canary*" or "*development*" channel so that we're better off telling you exactly which links one should use to have the latest, whenever latest lands on the *CDN* which is usually within 24 hours from the last *npm* version change.

 We still **do not guarantee any stability** around this channel so be aware this is never a good idea to use in production, documentation might lack behind landed changes, APIs might break or change too, and so on.